Lesson 1 - The Scientific Revolution

 Humanism

 Rather than learning methods and logic to explain and defend Christianity, Humanism, was concerned with knowledge itself and in particular, knowledge about humanity.
 That meant that humanists were interested in subjects like poetry, language (especially ancient Greek) and history.
 This is what we mean when we say we study the 'humanities' today.
 One of the most significant consequences of the Fall of Constantinople to Islam in 1453 had been the arrival not only of the books from the greatest libraries in Europe, but also teachers who were familiar with the Ancient Greek necessary to translate them.
 At almost the same time, because of the printing press it became possible to read and spread a new knowledge that was not controlled by the church; new knowledge became abundantly available.
-These books became a source of inspiration for those who didn't want to follow the rules of the church.
+These books became a source of inspiration for those who didn't want to follow the rules of the church and became to foundation of what in history is called the Renaissance.
 The medieval church was concerned to explain and justify human suffering, the humanists were concerned to reduce human suffering and focus instead on human happiness.

 Rather than learning methods and logic to explain and defend Christianity, Humanism, was concerned with knowledge itself and in particular, knowledge about humanity.
 That meant that humanists were interested in subjects like poetry, language (especially ancient Greek) and history.
 This is what we mean when we say we study the 'humanities' today.
 One of the most significant consequences of the Fall of Constantinople to Islam in 1453 had been the arrival not only of the books from the greatest libraries in Europe, but also teachers who were familiar with the Ancient Greek necessary to translate them.
 At almost the same time, because of the printing press it became possible to read and spread a new knowledge that was not controlled by the church; new knowledge became abundantly available.
-These books became a source of inspiration for those who didn't want to follow the rules of the church.
+These books became a source of inspiration for those who didn't want to follow the rules of the church and became to foundation of what in history is called the Renaissance.
 The medieval church was concerned to explain and justify human suffering, the humanists were concerned to reduce human suffering and focus instead on human happiness.

 Humanism was the original rallying call to 'think outside of the box'.
 If the box was Catholic orthodoxy and Scholasticism was a thinking that fitted inside the box, humanism looked down at the box and laughed at how everything looked so square.
 A lot of what is remembered about humanism concerns how humanists made fun of the church.
 Humanists were often university academics who laughed at the ignorance of the priests and the strange superstitions of church ritual.
 The most famous of them, Erasmus, made fun of how the priests 'brayed like donkeys in church, repeating the words of psalms they don't understand'.